- Building Your Extracurricular Profile with Limited Financial Resources - July 26, 2017

 Traditionally, the valedictorian ranks first in a graduating class, while a salutatorian ranks second.
 The terms are named as such because the salutatorian typically delivers the salutation (greeting) at the commencement ceremony, while the valedictorian delivers the valediction, meaning he or she is the last person to speak.

-As we explained earlier, colleges need a way of contextualizing applicants from different schools, and class rank—how you measure up against your peers from the same school—allows them to do so.
+As we explained earlier, colleges need a way to contextualize applicants from different schools, and class rank — how you measure up against your peers from the same school — allows them to do so.
 If your school doesn’t rank, don’t worry that you will be at a disadvantage when applying to colleges.
 Admissions committees have other ways of measuring your success in context.